 The deportation came when he failed to overturn a decision from the Australian government to cancel his visa on public health grounds.
-In an interview with GQ magazine, published on Thursday, Djokovic said he had ISSEI KATO/REUTERS

-"some health issues" when he returned to Serbia.
+In an interview with GQ magazine, published on Thurs-Djokovic, a record 10-time day, Djokovic said he had "some health issues" when he returned to Serbia.